chelsea-designs/bird-search-and-rescue/README.md

 ## Design
 ### Wireframe mock-ups
-Wireframes were produced for the majority of pages, with the exception of pages that were likely to only include a form such as the add product page.
+Low fidelity wireframes were created with Figma for the basic prototyping structure of the main site pages, with the exception of pages that were likely to only include a form such as the add product page.
 A pdf document with the full set of wireframes produced is available [here](/static/docs/wireframes.pdf).

 Attention was paid to the elements that would be present on each page such as the header and the footer.
 The header allows for multiple levels of navigation providing the user with shortcuts to account information, whilst clearly being seperated from the main navigation options.
 On mobile or tablet devices, the two are seperated, with main site navigation in a mobile menu toggle, and call to action buttons viewable at all times.